 No, unless the FCDO advises against travelling there.

 For holidays to amber list countries where the FCDO says it’s OK to travel, if you’re unwilling or unable to self-isolate, you can amend your booking without penalty.
 You’ll need to pay more if the holiday is more expensive, but will be refunded for the difference if it’s cheaper.
 See more on Tui’s rebooking policies.

 Will British Airways Holidays refund me if my holiday destination is added to the amber list?

-A refund will be offered only if the amber list country is also somewhere the FCDO doesn’t advise travelling to.
+A refund will be offered only if the amber list country is also somewhere the FCDO advises against non-essential travel.

 Be aware that if you chose a package holiday that included a non-refundable hotel, this will not be changable.
 This should have been made clear when booking.